-I feel as though Singapore Airlines have cut back many elements that formed part of their signature economy class service.
-I understand that Covid had a detrimental impact on airlines, and they are doing what they can to reduce further losses and increase profit.
-However, I dislike it when airlines use Covid as an excuse to make cutbacks, especially in the back of the aircraft.
+Singapore Airlines appears to have significantly reduced several aspects of its signature economy class service.
+While I acknowledge the impact that Covid has had on airlines and their need to reduce losses and increase profitability, I find it concerning when airlines use the pandemic as an excuse for making cutbacks, especially in economy class.

-Airfares are currently at insane levels, airlines have become greedy, and service cutbacks are the norm in the economy class cabin.
-SQ is no stranger to this phenomenon, as I recently found out on a flight from Singapore to Melbourne in economy class.
+Currently, airfares are at exorbitant levels, and service cutbacks have become the norm in economy class cabins.
+Unfortunately, SQ is no exception to this trend, as I recently experienced on a flight from Singapore to Melbourne in economy class.

-First up, I visited the lounge, which was recently renovated.
-It was a lovely experience and offered an array of food options, and I ordered some noodles and dumplings, which were ready in no time.
-In hindsight, I am so glad I could access the lounge and eat something before the flight.
+Before the flight, I had the opportunity to visit the recently renovated lounge, which provided a pleasant experience with a variety of food options.
+I ordered some noodles and dumplings, which were promptly served.
+In hindsight, I was glad to have had access to the lounge and have a meal before boarding the flight.

-The meal was nothing special, a chicken dish with some rice and vegetables, but a decent serving of food.
-I appreciated the real cutlery, it would have been nice to have a salad/entrée offering or some fresh fruit/dessert rather than ice cream, but that’s my opinion.
-This offering is basic, and it’s nothing but a cost-cutting exercise and provides no value to the customer.
+Although the meal was a decent serving of food, it was nothing special, consisting of a chicken dish with some rice and vegetables.
+While I appreciated the real cutlery, I felt that the offering was basic, it lacked a salad/entrée offering or some fresh fruit/dessert, rather than ice cream, but that is only my opinion.
+It appeares to be a cost-cutting exercise by the airline.

-The last time I flew SQ in economy, there was glassware, nicer trays, and more food.
-I understand it’s a red-eye flight, but if you wanted something more substantial, too bad.
-I quizzed the crew about the new service, and they explained that the airline had surveyed passengers about what they wanted inflight.
-It sounds more like a typical PR response to minimise bad publicity.
-At the same time, however, it does allow for more rest time; the crew does not turn up the lights and interrupt people sleeping with another meal tray.
+In the past, when I flew with SQ in economy class, there were nicer trays, glassware, and more food offered.
+Although I understand that it is a red-eye flight, it seems that passengers who desired something more substantial were out of luck.
+When I asked the crew about the new service, they explained that the airline had surveyed passengers about what they wanted during the flight.
+However, it seemed like a typical PR response to minimize bad PR.
+At the same time, it does allow for more rest time for passengers, as the crew does not turn up the lights and interrupt people sleeping with another meal tray.

-However, for this flyer, I walked off the aircraft hungry and questioning why such an airline would make drastic cuts to what is supposed to be one of the best economy class experiences
+However, for me, I disembarked from the aircraft feeling hungry and questioning why an airline like SQ would make drastic cuts to what should be one of the best economy class experiences.

 View this post on Instagram